 Lake Titicaca is located right between the borders of Bolivia to the east and Peru to the west end.
 In reality, Titicaca Lake functions as a natural border between the two countries.

 The Peruvian side of the lake is situated in the Puno department, in Puno and Huancane provinces.
 Titicaca Lake fabricates between Andean ranges in a broad basin (around 22,400 square miles or 58000 square km in area) that entails the majority of the Altiplano i.e., a high plateau of the northern Andes.

 Titicaca is a combination of two words.
-The first Titi, in the old Quechua language, refers to “Puma”, while the second word Kaka can be analysed in the Quechua language as “Mountain” or “Rock” and Aymara as “Gray”.
-So, the word Titicaca simply refers to “the mountain of the puma” or “stone puts” or “rock puma”.
-Also, it can be deciphered as “Crag of Lead”.
+The first Titi, in the old Quechua language, refers to “Puma”, while the second word Kaka can be analyzed in the Quechua language as “Mountain” or “Rock” and Aymara as “Gray”.
+So, the word Titicaca simply refers to “the mountain of the puma” “stone puts” or “rock puma”.
+Also, it can be deciphered as a “Crag of Lead”.

 Lake Titicaca encircles some 8200 Square km or 3200 square miles.
 The lake stretches out from northwest to southeast direction for an extent of 190 km or 120 miles.
 It is 80 km (or 50 miles) across its broadest level.

-Lake Titicaca has a surface elevation of 12507 ft. or 3812 metres above sea level in the Andean Altiplano.
+Lake Titicaca has a surface elevation of 12507 ft. or 3812 meters above sea level in the Andean Altiplano.
 It is one of the highest navigable lakes in the world.

 Lake Titicaca has an average depth of 351 ft. or 107 m.
 The bottom inclines snappily towards the Bolivian waterfront attaining an utmost depth of 922 ft. or 281 m.